Dyscalculia Treatment - early intervention

 STEP THREE

-Go to sites like TABLE FABLES where there are fun animations with characters that look like the numbers.
+Go to sites like FABLES WORLD where there are fun animations with characters that look like the numbers.
 Often - children who struggle to recognise symbols, which numbers are, can easily learn when replaced with something more recognisable that looks like the number.
 In time they will replace the character with the number but still receive the same learning.

 DID YOU KNOW: Our brains have the ability to reorganise themselves to form new neural connections THROUGHOUT life.
 It’s called NEUROPLASTICITY.
 Neuroplasticity allows the neurons (nerve cells) in the brain to compensate for things that don’t work properly.